aharonyaircohen/fluid-agent-spec/templates/claude/fluid/execute-task.md

 2) ...
 ```

-### 2.3 Execution Tracking Phase
+### 2.3 Execution Phase

-During execution you:
+After planning, begin execution immediately unless blocked by missing information or required approvals.
+Execute the plan yourself:

-1. Accept updates from the user or from an executing agent, such as:
+1. Run the necessary commands and tests; edit code/files according to the plan.

-   * “Step 1 done, here is what changed.”
+2. Keep bound specs in view; ensure changes comply with `.fluidspec/spec/base/conventions.md`, `.fluidspec/spec/base/constraints.md`, and any referenced project specs.
-   * “Tests added, they pass/fail as follows.”
+3. Track progress:

-2. For each update:
+   * Mark steps as `not started` / `in progress` / `done`.

-   * Mark relevant steps as `not started` / `in progress` / `done`.
+   * Check which acceptance criteria are satisfied.
-   * Check whether any acceptance criteria have been satisfied.
+   * Flag deviations from constraints or specs.
-   * Flag any deviations from constraints or specs.
+4. Apply the Operator Approval Loop after each execution run: move to `awaiting_approval`, present the summary, and wait for the operator’s decision.
-   * Apply the Operator Approval Loop after each agent run: move to `awaiting_approval`, present the summary, and wait for the operator’s decision.
+5. If the operator requests changes, return to execution with `status = "in_progress"` and updated `iteration` and `operator_feedback`.

-3. On request (e.g. "show progress"), you produce a **Progress Report** including:
+6. On request (e.g. "show progress"), produce a **Progress Report** including:
    * Status per step.
    * Criteria met/unmet.
    * Any risks or open questions.